 Phil Davis is a veteran star of stage and screen, having appeared in films ranging from Quadrophenia to Vera Drake (for which he was nominated a BAFTA) and TV series such as Whitechapel, North Square and Sherlock Holmes.
 Most recently, Phil played Scrooge in the RSC’s adaptation of A Christmas Carol.
 He has also turned his hand to directing and writing.
-Palate’s co-editors Cristian Ley (CL) and J A Smith (JS) caught up with Phil at Noble Rot restaurant and wine bar on Lamb’s Conduit Street to discuss his career, his views on food and drink, the problems faced by young people today and everything else in between.
+Palate’s co-founders C Ley (CL) and J A Smith (JS) caught up with Phil at Noble Rot restaurant and wine bar on Lamb’s Conduit Street to discuss his career, his views on food and drink, the problems faced by young people today and everything else in between.

 As we worked through the white wines on the Coravin board and tucked into some Norfolk asparagus, we started by discussing his career to date…

 JS: When did you decide you wanted to become an actor?